 After crime, politics, and religion, road accident ranks as the fourth most frequent cause of violent deaths in 2016.
 A total death figure of 1,654 was recorded during the year, compared with 1,848 in 2015.
-There has been a steady decline in the number of fatalities caused by road crashes since 2014 (Figure 6).

-Figure 6: Decline in road accident fatalities from 2014 to 2016 same time, it is noteworthy that the Federal Road Safety Commission (FRSC) introduced the Speed Limiter system to check excessive speeding by commercial vehicles in 2016.
+There has been a steady decline in the number of fatalities caused by road crashes since 2014 (Figure 4).
+It would be rather rash to conclude that this was due to any deliberate action of the government or improvements in the nation's road infrastructure.
+The economic crisis and constraints in mass transport may also have played a role.
+At the same time, it is noteworthy that the Federal Road Safety Commission (FRSC) introduced the Speed Limiter system to check excessive speeding by commercial vehicles in 2016.
 The commission has gone ahead to conclude plans to apply the same device to private vehicles in 2017.